Generalized recursive atom ordering and equivalence to CL-shellability: Generalized recursive atom ordering

-\begin{defn} A \textbf{generalized recursive coatom ordering} (GRCO) of a finite bounded poset $P$ is a GRAO of the dual poset $P^*$. \end{defn}

 \begin{rmk} Implicit in the definition of GRAO is that a GRAO for a finite bounded poset $P$ induces a GRAO for $[u,\hat{1}]_r$ for each $u\in P$ and each root $r$.
-Lemma \ref{GRAOrestricts} below will show that it also induces a GRAO for each $[u,v]_r$.
-This result will allow us henceforth to refer to the restriction of any GRAO for a finite bounded poset to its rooted interval $[u, v]_r$ as the GRAO for $[u, v]_r$ induced by the GRAO for $P$, as we indeed do in Lemmas \ref{ib-preserved} and \ref{2-flippable} as well as Theorem \ref{switch-thm}. \end{rmk}
+Lemma \ref{GRAOrestricts} will show that it also induces a GRAO for each $[u,v]_r$.
+This result will allow us henceforth to refer to the restriction of any GRAO for a finite bounded poset to the rooted interval $[u, v]_r$ as the GRAO for $[u, v]_r$ induced by the GRAO for $P$. \end{rmk}